-Don’t get hung up with the term enthalpy change.
-It is just a simple term to denote the amount of heat that passes in or out of a system during a chemical reaction under constant pressure.
+The term enthalpy change is a term to describe the amount of heat that passes in or out of a system during a chemical reaction under constant pressure.

 kJ = kiloJoules

 A combustion reaction